ChainAgnostic/CAIPs/CAIPs/caip-25.md

 (i.e., additional properties of an authorization target in `requiredScopes` may be requested in a separate `scopeObject` with the same key in the `optionalScopes` array).

 Each `scopeObject` in these parent `...Scopes` objects can be keyed to a specific [CAIP-2][] network identifier, or to an entire [CAIP-104][] namespace.
-`scopeObjects` keyed to an entire [CAIP-104][] namespace SHOULD contain a non-empty `chainIds` array to be actionable, making them functionally equivalent to a series of identical `scopeObjects`, each keyed to one of the members of `chainIds` expressed as a [CAIP-2][] scope.
+`scopeObjects` keyed to an entire [CAIP-104][] namespace SHOULD contain a non-empty `references` array to be actionable, making them functionally equivalent to a series of identical `scopeObjects`, each keyed to one of the members of `references` expressed as a [CAIP-2][] scope.
-An empty or absent `chainIds` array SHOULD NOT be interpreted as a namespace-wide authorization (i.e. authorization for ANY network therein), but rather as a null authorization of 0 specified `chainId`s within that namespace.
+An empty or absent `references` array SHOULD NOT be interpreted as a namespace-wide authorization (i.e. authorization for ANY network therein), but rather as a null authorization of 0 specified `references`s within that namespace.
 (See [CAIP-217][] for more details on the structure of the typed objects included in these `...Scopes` objects.)

 The distinction between `requiredScopes` and `optionalScopes` is ultimately semantic, since a wallet may still choose to establish a connection authorizing a subset of requested networks or requested capabilities from each; the primary function of the distinction is to offer callers a mechanism for signaling which scopes they consider primary and which they consider secondary to their request, in order to better inform the authorization logic of the respondent.